MNoble2014/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+  This is used to try to match the URL the same way a <Route> would.
+You can use it to get data that matches without rendering a <Route>.

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?

+    Form validation is when the web form checks to make sure the information is correct.
+If the information is not correct you receive an alert saying that there is some mistake.
+If the information is correct you are able to proceed with what you was doing.

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.

+    End to end testing is when an application's work flow is tested from beginning to the end.
+It uses real user scenarios to validate the system for integration and data integrity.

 ## Instructions